Please update your browser.

-Nick partners often with JPMorgan Chase's supplier diversity team, always looking for creative ways to include diverse businesses in the company's supply chain as part of its larger diversity & inclusion priorities.
+Nick partners often with JPMorgan Chase's supplier diversity team, always looking for creative ways to include diverse businesses in the company's supply chain as part of its larger diversity, equity & inclusion priorities.
 Nick saw a unique opportunity with Bridgeforth, Wolf & Associates.

 “Donna's willingness to bet on herself and her team is rare, especially during 2020," Nick said, noting the outsized impact of the pandemic on Black-owned businesses: As the pandemic unfolded, 41 percent of Black-owned businesses nationwide closed in April, compared to 17 percent of white-owned ones, according to a study by the University of Santa Cruz.

 “And now, it's even tougher for many businesses to move forward," Nick said.
 “The typical opinion is that big companies need big suppliers to handle their needs."

 That's a place where a company like JPMorgan Chase can make a difference.
 “Because we have the resources, we can find solutions to make it work," Nick said.
 "And that means Bridgeforth, Wolf & Associates can be just as impactful and productive—and just as successful—as large, established businesses."

 Donna finds ways to pay that success forward, too, by mentoring people in her community, helping friends and acquaintances get started in the business and setting them on a path to eventually be her competitors.
 “Giving back to your community is what matters," Donna said.
 “Competition is healthy.
 There's always enough business to go around, so you don't have to be selfish.